Gauravox/AI-Powered_Personalized_Diet_Planner/README.md

-Diet Workout Recommendation System Using Machine Learning Python | Create Your Personalized Diet and Workout Plan: An End-to-End Web Application Tutorial
+Diet Workout Recommendation System Using Machine Learning Python | Create Your Personalized Diet and Workout Plan

 Unlock your fitness potential with our comprehensive guide to creating a personalized diet and workout planner.
 In this tutorial, we cover everything from gathering user inputs to generating tailored